hosseinmd/swagger-typescript/readme.md

 Support OpenApi v3

-An auto typescript code generator from swagger.
+An auto typescript/javascript code generator from swagger.
 Every endpoint create as function and full type base.

 For Example: